 Liquidity Risk - The Branch maintains adequate cash and short-term investments on an ongoing basis to meet anticipated liquidity needs.
-Long term securities are primarily NZ government securities which are readily marketable in the event of unforeseen extraordinary liquidity needs.
+Long term securities are primarily NZ government and public utility securities which are readily marketable in the event of unforeseen extraordinary liquidity needs.

-The Branch's government securities mature in 2015.
-The Branch's other investments have an expected term to maturity of less than 12 months.
+The Branch's government securities mature in 2015 and 2023.
+The Branch's other investments mature in 2015.

-The average term of the Branch's liabilities for notified and unnotified claims, unearned premiums, premium taxes, and trade liabilities, totalling \$2.3 million, is less than 12 months.
+The average term of the Branch's liabilities for notified and unnotified claims, unearned premiums, premium taxes, and trade liabilities, totalling \$1.9 million, is less than 12 months.